sweattep/modern_quotes/README.md

 >they organized politically to negotiate with city officials.

+>anytime i can express myself i can let some of the pain go from a childhood like mine

 >You cannot look forward if you are looking left and right.

 >it has been said that man is a rational animal.